kamadiem/final_project/Readme.md

 | 500 | `INTERNAL SERVER ERROR` |

-Verify the deployment by navigating to your server address in your preferred browser.
+This verifyies the deployment by navigating to your server address in your preferred browser.

 ```sh